TheMEMOLab/Bin420-Bioinformatics-for-Functional-Meta-Omics/MetaG/RecoveringMAGsFromMetaG.md

 ```

 > [!NOTE]
-> Unfortunatelly for the BIN240 Course Sigma2 has only assigned a copuple of nodes in the FRAM computer, so it is most likely the Job never runs/finish.
+> Unfortunately for the BIN420 Course Sigma2 has only assigned a couple of nodes in the FRAM computer, so it is most likely that the Job never runs/finish.

-Same as the fly command, we have already prepared the data for the course and you can copy the Medaka results by:
+Same as the fly command, we have already prepared the data for the course, and you can copy the Medaka results by:

 > [!WARNING]
-> !NB: Remember to kill the Fly job by scancel ```<JOBID>``` Before copying the data .
+> !NB: Remember to kill the Flye job with scancel ```<JOBID>``` Before copying the data .

 ```bash
 rsync -avLh /cluster/projects/nn9987k/.results/MetaG/D01T6_T.MEDAKA.dir/D01T6_T.medaka.dir/D01T6_T.medaka.consensus.fasta /cluster/projects/nn9987k/$USER/results/MetaG/D01T6_T.MEDAKA.dir/